 - Lack of trust in self and others

 Enabling a Loved One

-When someone a person loves is in trouble, the natural inclination is to want to offer help.
-It crosses a line when a person has the best of intentions but instead ends up enabling the person.
-What initially feels like being helpful actually helps protect someone from consequences that could be real incentives for them to make a change and seek treatment.
+When a loved one struggles, the natural inclination is to offer help.
+It crosses a line when a person has the best intentions but instead enables the person.
+What initially feels helpful actually protects someone from consequences that motivate them to change and seek treatment.

 If you are unsure whether or not you enable a loved one, ask yourself if you do any of the following: